-The various rates are set out in the Funding Impact Statement included in the 2017-18 Annual Plan.
-The total rate requirement as forecast by the 2017-18 Annual Plan has increased by 3.65% when compared to the current financial year.
-You can view full details of the Funding Impact Statement in Council's 2017-18 Annual Plan (PDF, 1.03MB) and full details of Council's Financial Strategy in Part 1 - Council Priorities and Direction (PDF, 1.94MB) of the 2015-25 Long Term Plan.
+The various rates are set out in the Funding Impact Statement included in the 2018-2028 Long Term Plan (LTP).
+The total rate requirement as forecast for year 1 (2018/19) of the 2018-2028 LTP has increased by 3.95% when compared to the last financial year.
+You can view full details of the Funding Impact Statement and Council's Financial Strategy in the 2018-2028 Long Term Plan (PDF, 5MB).

 The rates and charges are detailed exclusive of GST.

 Each property in the district pays toward the provision of facilities and services for the community by way of rates.

 All rateable properties pay a Uniform Annual General Charge which is the same amount for all properties.
 They also pay General Rates which are calculated on the capital value of the property.